From ants to bats, Ozzy Osbourne's crazy life on the road - KTVZ

 He added in his statement that his team is “currently coming up with ideas for where I will be able to perform without having to travel from city to city and country to country.”

-In the meantime, let’s take a look at Osbourne’s craziest moments from a life of touring.
+In the meantime, let’s take a look at some of Osbourne’s craziest moments from a life of touring.

 Public potty break